 $925,000.00 at the first residential unit occupancy permit (temporary or final) in the Project.

-The Petitioner shall, within sixty days after issuance of a Certificate of Occupancy (temporary or final) for the last residential unit within the Project, undertake a post-occupancy measurement of the sewer flow from the Project (excluding any sewer flow associated with the spray park), at its sole expense, to compare the actual sewer flow to the flow estimated in Condition #10.
+The Petitioner shall, within sixty days after the Project reaches 95% residential occupancy, undertake a post-occupancy measurement of the sewer flow from the Project (excluding any sewer flow associated with the spray park), at its sole expense, to compare the actual sewer flow to the flow estimated in Condition #11.
 The post-occupancy measurement shall be taken at a time and in a manner approved by the City Engineer to provide for typical conditions.
 In the event the sewer flow from the Project exceeds 93,425 gallons under typical conditions, then the Petitioner shall pay to the City an amount equal to the excess sewer flow beyond 93,425 gallons, multiplied by 4 and by $19.77 per gallon.
 Such payment shall be made within sixty (60) days from the date the City provides the Petitioner with written notification of the excess sewer flow amount.

 The Petitioner shall make payments in the aggregate of $5,000,000.00 to the City for offsite traffic mitigation and improvements.
-A preliminary list of possible projects for offsite mitigation is attached hereto as Exhibit B, and the Director of Planning and Development, after consultation with the Commissioner of Public Works and the Petitioner, shall recommend projects for funding to the Mayor and the City Council.
-The Petitioner’s payments shall be made to a municipal account designated for improvements to the Countryside School as follows:
+A description of categories for possible projects for offsite mitigation is attached hereto as Exhibit B, and the Director of Planning and Development, after consultation with the Commissioner of Public Works and the Petitioner, shall recommend projects for funding to the Mayor and the City Council.
+The Petitioner’s payments shall be made as follows:

 $2,500,000.00 at the first building permit for a residential building in the Project.